julienlargetpiet/Moutarde/README.md

 Sorting result returned in a `for loop`, is defined putting the `-` character or the `+` character after the variable `path` of the `for loop` to respectively perform a descending and ascending sort.
 The variable from which the sort is based is defined after the `-` or `+` and `:` character, see example (must end with `:`)
 You can interwine `for loop` with `sorting` enabled.

-For example, the following query will search for all the prices of the books in the bookstore according to the country and sort them decreasingly.
+For example, the following query will search for all the prices of the books in the bookstore according to the country and sort their price decreasingly.
+It will sort the books in increasing order.

 teste1.instruct: